 Inflation may seem like a dirty word, but for real estate investors, it can actually be an advantage.
-While returns on assets like bonds can be undervalued due to inflation, real estate generally keeps pace with it.
+While returns on assets like bonds can be undervalued due to inflation, real estate generally keeps pace with it (emphasis on “generally”).
 This is because home and rent values usually increase during times of inflation, matching the rate at which the value of the dollar drops.
 In fact, inflation can even increase the value of a real estate investment and lower the difficulty of paying back mortgage debt over time (assuming the interest rate on your mortgage is fixed).

 The gift that keeps on giving

-Not only is property a tangible thing to look at, but renting it out will also put money in your hands every month.
+Not only is property a tangible thing to look at but renting it out will also put money in your hands every month.
 Renting helps you generate an ongoing income source and can be part of an overall strategy to begin building wealth.
 Unlike other investments that need to be cashed in, owning real estate gives you money that you can use in real time (even to pay the mortgage on the property you rent out).
 After this money accumulates, it can be used to buy other properties and grow your investment portfolio.
-Also, people will still need homes to rent during times of economic unrest (as they may have trouble buying themselves), so your investment may even pay off in times of overall financial strain.
+Also, putting aside Covid-19, people still need homes to rent during times of economic unrest (as they may have trouble buying themselves), so your investment may even pay off in times of overall financial strain.

 Holding all the cards